-Karnataka: Martyred CRPF trooper's mortal remains to reach Mandya today
+Karnataka: Martyred CRPF trooper's mortal remains on way to Mandya

-Bengaluru, Feb 16: Mortal remains of martyred CRPF trooper H Guru to reach Bengaluru around 3: 40 PM on Saturday.
+Bengaluru, Feb 16: Union Minister DV Sadanand Gowda, Karnataka CM HD Kumaraswamy, Home Minister MB Patil and Karnataka MPs and MLAs paid tribute to mortal remains of martyr H Guru at HAL airport in Bengaluru on Saturday.

 Funeral to take place today at his hometown Maddur in Mandya district.

 Guru (33) was serving in 82nd Battalion of CRPF.
 He had joined CRPF in 2011.